yodaluca23/Trakt-To-PMDB-Migration/README.md

 Planned features and improvements:

+- Only migrate select lists.
-- A desktop GUI so syncing can be run without using the terminal.
+- A desktop GUI so migration can be run without using the terminal.
-- A website interface for account connection and sync management.
+- A website interface for account connection and migration management.
 - Packaged desktop builds:
 	- Windows `.exe`
 	- macOS `.dmg`